Running Apache Kafka on Open Shift in a Production Environment

 and edit the file by adding at the end:

-default can now run containers under the kafka project/namespace with any uid.
+The service account default can now run containers under the kafka project/namespace with any uid.

 Last step before spinning up the installation, is to set up the wanted values in the Helm configuration.
 The file kafka.yaml is under the values folder and it defines the configuration used in our scenario.
 The values defined there are more than enough to spin up a fully working cluster.
 Under the route property it is necessary to setup the application_domain url in the form <your-app.apps., if you want to reach the Apache Kafka dashboard from the external world.

 Lets move on with the installation by running the following Helm install command:

 Here are the resources that we have just deployed in the cluster.

-We have deployed 3 Kafka brokers, 3 Zookeeper ensembles, a pod which runs Yahoo Kafka Manager (a useful dashboard which we use manage the cluster), and a pod which runs librdkafka (an Apache C/C+ library containing support for both Producer and Consumer).
+We have deployed 3 Kafka brokers, 3 Zookeeper ensembles, a pod which runs Yahoo Kafka Manager (a useful dashboard which we use to manage the cluster), and a pod which runs librdkafka (an Apache C/C+ library containing support for both Producer and Consumer).
 We will use it for push messages to the cluster and so simulate a real scenario.

 Click to the public route which points to the dashboard and then click on the top bar to show Add Cluster and configure it as follows:

 Cluster Name: kafka

-- Cluster Zookeeper Hosts: kaka-zookeeper:2181
+Cluster Zookeeper Hosts: kaka-zookeeper:2181

 Kafka Version: 0.11.0.0

-- Enable JMX Pooling
+Enable JMX Pooling